Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 WebSocket v2: Use `/market-v2` for live ticks, indicator updates, quantum analysis updates, and trending pairs updates (hourly broadcast).
 Legacy endpoints have been removed.
 Note: As of WS-V2-7, v2 is broadcast-only; `subscribe`/`unsubscribe` are ignored (server replies with an informational message).
 There are no OHLC or indicator snapshots in v2.
 Ping/pong is supported for keepalive.

 Re-architecture: See `REARCHITECTING.md` for the polling-only MT5 design.
-Today, the server streams tick and indicator updates over `/market-v2` (tick-driven, coalesced; OHLC is not streamed to clients in v2).
+Today, the server streams tick and indicator updates over `/market-v2` (tick-driven, per‑tick messages; OHLC is not streamed to clients in v2).
 No EA or external bridge required.

 A high-performance, real-time financial market data streaming service built with Python, FastAPI, and MetaTrader 5 integration.
 Provides live forex data, OHLC candlestick streaming, AI-powered news analysis, and comprehensive alert systems for trading applications.